North Warren and Lake George girls advance, Cougars at top of league

 The team started their offensive onslaught with a 17-2 first quarter, building their lead through the game.

+As of Feb.
+6, Bennett had scored 1011 career points and was averaging 25.6 points and 14.6 rebounds per game this year.
+Lacey Cormie followed with 18 points, including 3 three-point shots.
+Cormie is the top three-point shooter in school history, a title she gained in mid-January in a game against Granville.
+Cormie is averaging 13.4 points per game.

 In North Warren’s game against Hadley-Luzerne, the Cougars lead the entire night, propelled by Madasyn Bush’s 30 points.
 Hannah Kenney added 8 points, followed by Alyssa Kramar’s 7 points and Jackie Urtz’s 6.
-Also scoring were Sydney Gagnon with 4 points plus Alyssa Dewar and Chloe Jones with 2 apiece.
+Also scoring was Sydney Gagnon with 4 points.

+On Feb.
+10, Lake George made a forceful statement about their competitive nature, defeating league rival Granville by a score of 78-30.
+In this showdown, Bennett scored 23 points, followed by Lacey Cormie’s 20 and Rachel Shambo’s 12.

 Feb.
 3 against Hartford, North Warren prevailed without star player Madasyn Bush who was out due to illness — and in her absence, Gagnon and Kenney collaborated as high scorers to defeat Hartford 56-45.